SichangHe/prev_DKU_signature_work/proposal/methodology.md

 <!-- todo: stuck -->

+### Database

-We will use PostgreSQL for the database and Phoenix's Ecto Object-Relational Mapping (ORM).
+We will use [PostgreSQL][PostgreSQL] for the database and [Ecto][Ecto] for Object-Relational Mapping ([ORM][ORM]).
+PostgreSQL is currently the most powerful open source relational database, and has been the recommended database for Phoenix applications.
+Ecto is the ORM that comes with Phoenix.
+Since Ecto is database agnostic, we or the users can in theory switch to another database.
+But, both PostgreSQL and Ecto are battle-tested and should be good enough.

 To properly use Elixir and Phoenix, we need to first get used to these tools.